xaoccc/xaoccc/README.md

 </> Git: The most widely used version control system, allowing teams to collaborate efficiently on large projects.
 Personally, it helps me organize my projects and work seamlessly across different laptops.

-</> Pandas: I recently started exploring this Python library because I enjoy working with data.
+</> Pandas: I started exploring this Python library because I enjoy working with data.
 I believe it could be useful in web apps, especially when handling large datasets.

+</> Linux: It is essential in managing servers, handling network configurations, and working with containers (like Docker).
+It's widely used in server environments due to its stability, security, and flexibility.

+</> Docker: You can start apps in different environments easily with minimum additional commands and configurations.

 <div align="center">